robbieafinch-debug/Energy-Crisis/README.md

 # Energy & Resilience Signal Dashboard — Prototype

 A single-file HTML dashboard prototype for the Energy Resilience Lab.
-Built to test the design of the lab dashboard with Struan and the team before any production build.
+Built to test the design of the lab dashboard before any production build.

 ## What this is